Vancouver 86ers (1987-92)

 Their jersey was made by Umbro.
 The Home was yellow with blue trim and a manderin collar.
 Away was blue with yellow trim and a mandarin collar.

 Vancouver dominated their division, amassing 40 points, John Catlif scoring 19 season goals.
 Next runners up were Edmonton with 31.
 They played and beat North York in the quarter finals, 4-0 over two legs, they then played division rivals VIctoria who they beat 3-2 over two legs.
 86ers met the Steelers again in the finals.
 Hamilton would lose 6-1 to Vancouver.

 86ers were with Umbro again, same design as previous season.
 Yellow home with red trim, blue away with yellow trim.
-Manderin collars.
+This time polo collars replaced the mandarin collars from the previous season.
 Sponsors in badge form were Pepsi and safeway grocery stores.

 86ers ran away with the league that season, scoring 64 points, runners up Blizzard with 48.
 86ers met Hamilton in the semi finals, where they bested them 2-1.
 They would play the runners up Toronto in the finals, winning 5-3.

 Umbro made the jerseys that year, home and away colors remained the same.
-Difference was the collar, which was a traditional collar.
 Fractal designs sublimated on the jerseys.
 Sponsors in badge form were Pepsi and safeway grocery stores.
 On the arms of home were Labatts Blue, on away there was CKNW/98.